Sit Down (song): Background

 The song's lyrics were written in late 1988 as a homage to author Doris Lessing and singer Patti Smith, who had inspired James' lead singer Tim Booth.
 Booth told the Daily Record in June 2004: "Sit Down is about me feeling so alone in my 20s and reading books by a writer called Doris Lessing which made me realise I wasn't.
 It was about being awake at 4am and having no-one to talk to."

 In a 2014 interview with Dave Simpson of The Guardian on the effect of the song, James guitarist Larry Gott stated, "Sit Down is one of those songs that encourages people to put their arms around strangers.
 As soon as we launch into the opening bars, they start smiling.
 Then they turn to someone next to them or their girlfriend or boyfriend and hug them, and then they start singing every single word.
 As a musician, that's incredibly humbling."
 The original cover depicts an image of the former Fulham goalkeeper Tony Macedo.

 Music videos

 The music video for the original 1989 Rough Trade release was directed by Ed Barton.
-Set against a white background, with Tim Booth singing and the band performing the song.
-At one point Booth hugs a sheep and various shady-looking individuals sit down next to him.
-The video received a Musicians Union ban for two weeks, as it featured Jim Glennie impersonating a drummer, and thus taking someone else's job.
+It features Booth wearing a kaftan, against a white background, with the band performing the song.
+At one stage Booth hugs a sheep.
+The video was banned for two weeks by the Musicians Union as Jim Glennie took the role of a drummer, which the union felt displaced a professional musician.

+Another video was made for the 1991 re-release, which featured the band performing the song in front of a live audience.